Interactive ontology debugging: two query strategies for efficient fault localization: Motivating examples and basic concepts

-In general, if $n$ is the number of diagnoses and we can split the set of diagnoses in half by each query, then the minimum number of queries is $log_2{n}$.
-However, if the probabilities of diagnoses are known we can reduce this number of queries by using two effects: \begin{enumerate} \item We can exploit diagnoses probabilities to asses the probabilities of answers and the expected value of information contained in the set of diagnoses after an answer is given. \item Even if there are multiple diagnoses in the set of remaining diagnoses we can stop further query generation if one diagnosis is highly probable and all other remaining diagnoses are highly improbable. \end{enumerate}
+However, in case probabilities of diagnoses are known we can reduce the number of queries by utilizing two effects: \begin{enumerate} \item We can exploit diagnoses probabilities to assess the likelihood of each answer and the expected value of the information contained in the set of diagnoses after an answer is given. \item Even if multiple diagnoses remain, further query generation may not be required if one diagnosis is highly probable and all other remaining diagnoses are highly improbable. \end{enumerate}

 \begin{example} Consider an ontology $\mo$ with the terminology $\mt$: